sumoclassic/electronero/README.md

 	sudo ./bjam install
 ```

-* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone Electronero and checkout most recent release version" step.
+* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone ElectroneroPulse and checkout most recent release version" step.

 #### On Windows: